 How to protect yourself and others from infection as COVID-19 cases increase

-With COVID-19 now impacting the lives of Canadians on so many levels, people across the country are seeking answers to numerous important questions they have about the novel coronavirus.
+COVID-19 is now impacting the lives of Canadians on many levels and people across the country are seeking answers to numerous important questions they have about the novel coronavirus.
+Below is a summary:

 WHAT ARE THE SYMPTOMS?